 Color Table - Shows the active color table and the associated high and low data values in the units of the display.
 As the mouse pointer is moved over the color bar, the value at a particular color is shown.
 Right click on the color bar or click on the button that displays the name of the Color Table to make modifications to the color bar.
-This allows you to open the Color Table Editor, change the range, select other color tables, etc.
+This allows for opening the Color Table Editor, changing the range, selecting other color tables, etc.